Hybrid & Online Seminary School Classes

 Yes.
 We looked at student needs and realized that our adult learners hoped to reduce their commutes.
+There are several benefits of a blended and online seminary school education.
 When students are primarily adult commuters, online and hybrid learning can assist in making seminary more accessible.
 Our faculty have gone through extensive learning about how to recreate the learning environment using technology through a grant from the Missouri United Methodist Foundation.
 They did so with the primary mission in mind: high quality theological education that equips students for diverse ministries and vocations.

 Will online classes cost me more per credit hour?